zhangy10/px4-firmware/boards/modalai/rb5-flight/WORK_ITEMS.md

 * SLPI message needed?: “Min: 1, max: 2  0273  VehicleAcceleration.cpp”

 ### Preflight arm fails
-* Compass device id 73225 (CAL_MAG0_ID) mismatch
-   * How is that device id determined and does it need to be in config file?
 * ekf2Check.cpp 288 return true ekf2CheckSensorBias (accel bias)
    * Set EKF2_ABL_LIM to 0.8 to get around it for now...
 * cpuResourceCheck.cpp return true